Paullu Inca

-Paullu Inca (1518–1549) was a puppet Sapa Inca installed by the Spaniards after the previous Sapa Inca, Manco Inca Yupanqui, rebelled against the Spanish and established the small Neo-Inca State in Vilcabamba.
+Pawllu Inka Tupaq (born after 1520 but before 1535 – ca 1550) was a member of the Inca Nobility who was involved in Inca politics during the Spanish conquest of the Inca Empire.
+He was the main indigenous ally for different Spanish factions after Manco Inca Yupanqui rebelled against the Spanish and established the small Neo-Inca State in Vilcabamba.

 Biography

 He was the son of Huayna Capac and half brother of Ninan Cuyochi, Huáscar, Atahualpa, Túpac Huallpa and Manco Inca Yupanqui.

 In the early part of Manco Inca's reign, he was a strong supporter of Manco Inca, who ordered him and the high priest Villac Umac to accompany Diego de Almagro's expedition to Chile in 1535.
 Both awaited Almagro at Tupiza and there delivered to him a large quantity of gold from the Chilean tribute.
 At Jujuy, Villac Umac escaped and returned to Peru, during his journey fomenting a general revolution against the Spaniards, at the instigation of Manco Inca.

 When Almagro's expedition returned, Manco Inca had Cusco under siege.
 The return of Diego de Almagro and his several hundred troops precipitated the end of the siege.
-Paullu Inca sided with the Spanish, and was recompensed for his services by receipt of the property of his brother Huáscar.
+Paullu Inca did not follow Manco Inca's call to join his attack on the Spaniards in 1536. sided with the Spanish, and was recompensed for his services by receipt of the property of his brother Huáscar.